SadiqHash/Qhybrid/README.md

 🔷 `quantum/translator.py`

 The Qiskit ↔ Cirq translator.
-Converts a circuit built using Qiskit into a Cirq equivalent (and coming versions vice‑versa).
+Converts a circuit built using Qiskit into a Cirq equivalent.

-This is one of QHybrid’s most unique features.
+This is one of QHybrid most unique features.

 ---